MCSMIP/mcsmip.github.io/README.md

-# mcsmip.github.io
+# storm-tracking.github.io
-Webpage of the MCSMIP (Mesoscale Convective Systems tracking Method Intercomparison) project
+A webpage providing an overview of different tracking tools and existing datasets for convective storm systems